Indigenous Justice Strategy

 The overrepresentation of Indigenous people in the criminal justice system is a serious and complex issue rooted in systemic racism and the legacy of colonialism.

-In consultation and cooperation with First Nations, Inuit and Métis, Justice Canada is developing an Indigenous Justice Strategy to address systemic discrimination and the overrepresentation of Indigenous people in the justice system.
-Given the shared responsibility for Canada’s justice system, this work is also being done in close collaboration with provinces and territories.
+In consultation and cooperation with Indigenous peoples, Justice Canada developed an Indigenous Justice Strategy which includes First Nations, Inuit and Métis chapters identifying specific strategies and actions to address systemic discrimination and the overrepresentation of Indigenous people in contact with the justice system and to support the revitalization of Indigenous laws and legal orders.
+Given their key role and jurisdiction in relation to the administration of justice in Canada, this work was also done in collaboration with provinces and territories.

 Legend